 Export of medical cannabis

-The Danish Medicines Agency is granting authorization to companies for the export of medical cannabis following the introduction of new legislation.
+The Danish Medicines Agency is granting authorisations to companies to export medical cannabis after the introduction of new legislation.

-According to legislation introduced in January 2019, companies may be granted authorization for the export of cannabis products.
-Including primary products, intermediate products and bulk cannabis.
-However, such authorization is made conditional upon the company having previously obtained permission by the Danish Medicines Agency (Lægemiddelstyrelsen) to produce cannabis products.
+According to legislation introduced in January 2019, companies may be granted authorisation to export cannabis products.
+Such authorisation concerns cannabis bulk and Danish-grown primary products.
+However, such authorisation is conditional upon the company having previously obtained permission from the Danish Medicines Agency (Lægemiddelstyrelsen) to produce cannabis products.

-Finally, as with both cannabis primary products and intermediate products, authorization for the export of bulk cannabis may now also be granted to companies.
+Companies may apply for authorisation to export cannabis bulk.
 Such companies are required to have previously obtained permission to grow and produce bulk cannabis.

-Just as for those companies wishing to export intermediate products, companies exporting bulk cannabis are subject to the obligation to ensure that their products are solely exported and delivered to companies, which have complied with the import country’s laws regarding cannabis intended for medicinal use.
-Additionally, the further obligation imposed for the tracking of the exported products and monitoring of potential defects is applicable to exporters of bulk cannabis.
+Companies exporting bulk cannabis are subject to the obligation to ensure that their products are solely exported and delivered to companies, which have complied with the import country’s laws regarding cannabis intended for medicinal use.
+Additionally, exporters of bulk cannabis are obliged to ensure that exported products are traceable and that any errors or deficiencies are investigated and recorded.

 NJORD’s cannabis lawyers have already assisted several clients in successfully starting their operations under the pilot programme.
 We help throughout the entire process, from establishing your business and obtaining licenses to developing products and procedures.
 Contact our team of cannabis lawyers Partner Jeppe Brogaard Clausen and Assistant Attorney Heikki Selin.

 Read more about medical cannabis: